Updated for Chrome 146:

 Detailed explanation:

-Jamf ZTNA works by routing your traffic through a secure WireGuard tunnel using a specific IPv6 address range (fd53:1c5a::/32).
+Jamf ZTNA works by routing your traffic through a secure WireGuard tunnel using specific IP address ranges (IPv6: [fd53:1c5a::]/32=public, IPv4: 10.240.0.0/14).
 When you try to access a ZTNA-protected resource, Jamf returns a unique IP address from this range to route your traffic securely through the tunnel.

 However, this IPv6 range falls within a larger address space (fc00::/7) that Chrome's Local Network Access feature identifies as "local" or "private" network addresses.
 This causes Chrome to interpret requests to ZTNA-protected resources as requests to a local network, even though they're actually going to legitimate, protected cloud resources.